-The CFO/AGM will periodically evaluate the Agency's existing debt and execute re-financings or prepayment (refunding) when economically beneficial.
+The EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/Assistant General Manager (EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM) will periodically evaluate the Agency's existing debt and execute re-financings or prepayment (refunding) when economically beneficial.
 A refinancing may include the issuance of bonds to refund existing bonds or the issuance of bonds in order to refund other obligations, such as commercial paper or loans.

-All debt issuance or refunding proposals made by the Agency involving a pledge or other extension of the Agency's credit through the sale of securities, execution of loans or leases, or making of guarantees or otherwise involving directly or indirectly the lending or pledging of the Agency's credit shall be reviewed by the CFO/AGM.
-The CFO/AGM shall be responsible for analyzing the debt financing proposal to determine if it is beneficial to the Agency and complies with the Agency's long-term financial planning objectives.
+All debt issuance or refunding proposals made by the Agency involving a pledge or other extension of the Agency's credit through the sale of securities, execution of loans or leases, or making of guarantees or otherwise involving directly or indirectly the lending or pledging of the Agency's credit shall be reviewed by the EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM.
+The EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM shall be responsible for analyzing the debt financing proposal to determine if it is beneficial to the Agency and complies with the Agency's long-term financial planning objectives, including maintaining or improving the current credit ratings assigned to outstanding debt by the major credit rating agencies.